Melody loves how technology can make life better. She is a productivity enthusiast who helps parents worry less about cooking and cleaning.

 There are many ways to make your kitchen easier to clean.
 Sometimes, small changes can free up a lot of time.
 The three major time-saving areas are:

 Let's explore them below.

 An oven is not the only appliance that is designed to self-clean.
 Now, almost all appliances have a version that cleans itself or does part of the job for you.

-What better way to save time than to not spend hours on a chore?
+What better way to save time than on chores?
 We might not have the Jetsons kitchen we all dreamt of, but we do have access to smart appliances that save us time and energy.

 The bonus is that most of the new easy-clean appliances meet Energy Star regulations, so they don't just free you up, they are better for the planet and help lower energy usage.

 Plastic is the best material for blenders.
 Researchers at Purdue University discovered how surface energy is used to harness hydrophobic reactions.
 The information is the first step towards new blender technology.

 - Combine regular dish soap and water in the blender basin.

 - Run on high until the mixture is unstuck.

 - Give the basin a quick rinse.